 It might seem crazy and/or daunting to throw all of your products away at once.
 While I highly recommend this approach, I’m one of those Marie Kondo fans who loves the liberating feeling of getting rid of a ton of stuff.
 But I realize that may not be your style.
 So if you need to ease into it, try just not wearing perfume and not using fabric softener first, for few weeks, and see how you feel.
 I have a hunch that, very soon, you’ll start to feel the way I do about fragrance.
 I think of it as the new secondhand smoke.

 I’m a fan of essential oils these days – I diffuse them in my home.
 I don’t really wear them instead of perfume, but some people do.
-I like this company because it’s not a multi-level marketing company like doTerra or Young Living, but the oils are still really high quality (I’m not an affiliate, I just love their Frankincense).
+I like Plant Therapy because it’s not a multi-level marketing company like doTerra or Young Living, but the oils are still really high quality.
 And I also love Plant Therapy’s kid-safe blends – a must if you have little ones under age 10 in the house.

 I now use these wool dryer balls instead of fabric softener.
 They don’t 100% get rid of static, but I see that as the price I pay for being chemical-free.
 Plus, it’s kind of fun to see which pair of pants or pillowcase they will end up in after a dryer cycle.
 You can even add a few drops of essential oils to them if you want your laundry to smell extra nice.